 Why is that?

 Oftentimes manufacturers are more focused on the performance of the machine, the control(s), the clamp speed, the dry cycle speed and a whole list of other general features and benefits when shopping for a new machine.
-That’s not to say that they are wrong to focus on clamp speed and performance, which in reality is critical since time is money (The Value of 1 Second, Communication Can Save you Money & Time) however, it’s arguable that the screw and barrel selection were an afterthought for a number of years in the industry.
+That’s not to say that they are wrong to focus on clamp speed and performance, which in reality is critical since time is money, however, it’s arguable that the screw and barrel selection were an afterthought for a number of years in the industry.

 Again, it’s not as bad as it used to be.
 However as companies are using more and more engineered resins, the pressure to be more productive and eliminate scrap has caused said companies to extend their focus to the options and selection of the screw and barrel.
 That pressure to be more productive has been compounded over the past 10 years as the industry has continued to see an ever evolving makeup of the plastics/resins used in products.
 With that continual evolution and advancement in plastics and resins, more attention is being placed on the selection of the right components for screw and barrel assemblies to handle the newer nuances of each material makeup.